Amogh-Borikar/Case2-Telecom-Customer-Churn-Data-Analytics/README.md

 This extensive dataset provides several data points for better business insights to improve product and marketing strategies.

+Main Goal of this analysis is to improve retention by identifying high value customers and churn risks.

 Dataset Link - https://lnkd.in/g4i3gC6a

 Visualization Link - https://lnkd.in/gBiVGbPz